 Nicole Morrissey is currently studying Nutritional Medicine.

 Nicole started her career as a registered nurse and became interested in how else she could make a greater impact on health outcomes.
-With this, she started focussing more on preventive care.
+With this, she started focusing more on preventive care.
 Through learning holistic patient assessment and looking to treat the cause of symptoms, she noticed that this approach could lead to real changes in someone’s life.

 Nicole is also the mother of two beautiful children and studied part-time whilst working and looking after the family.